Achievable logoAchievable logo

 **Although expenses usually are liabilities, prepaid expenses are assets until they are paid.
 For example, assume a business pays a contractor $10,000 upfront to paint their building.
 The $10,000 prepay will show as a current asset until the contractor finishes painting the building.

-Current liabilities include any bills or payments due to be paid within one year.
-The following are typical current liabilities on a balance sheet:
+Current liabilities are bills or payments due within one year.
+Typical current liabilities include:

 • Accounts payable*